JenniferT9462/Cat-App/README.md

 - The Link component - import it from React to fix errors I saw when deploying on Vercel.
 Used `<Link/>` instead of `<a>` tags.

 - Errors and Warnings on Vercel - Warning about alt props for images for the Image component.
-The apostrophe error on Vercel to fix I changed the apostrophe with '&apos;' to fix the error.
+The apostrophe error on Vercel to fix I changed the apostrophe with `&apos;` to fix the error.

 - Domain names from where the images in my app were coming from  - For all images I added: